-Our 4-page Media Kit identifies key staff members with clinical and policy expertise in diverse topical areas; presents the bios of our Speakers Bureau; and describes our corporate services related to quality improvement.
+Our Media Kit identifies key staff members with clinical and policy expertise in diverse topical areas, and describes our corporate services related to quality improvement.

 - Download Acumentra Health Media Kit

 July 23, 2014Acumentra Health to lead Oregon Medicare quality improvement work through 2019

 June 27, 2014Case review for Oregon’s Medicare beneficiaries transitions to a new contractor

 October 1, 2013Medicare program contracts with Acumentra Health to promote use of innovative medication safety tool

 June 18, 2013Acumentra Health event will highlight the role of traditional health workers

 January 17, 2012Acumentra Health names new Director of Financial Services

 November 8, 2011CMS taps Acumentra Health for demonstration project to boost adult immunization reporting

 August 16, 2011Acumentra Health selected to improve healthcare quality for Oregon Medicare